Halloween History, Tutorials, Recipes, Pumpkin Carving and More….

 Hello everybody, first of all, we would like to thank you for your enormous support and the thousands of visits and loving messages, we are so thankful.

-On week 245 we are sharing fantastic insights to Halloween culture, foods, and pumpkin carvings by one of the most talented artists, a lot of research and love has gone into the post, enjoy share and like if you do, be safe and remember your health so let’s consume small amounts of SUGAR, if possible, nowadays we find many products sugar free.
+On week 352 we are sharing fantastic insights into Halloween culture, foods, and pumpkin carvings by one of the most talented artists, a lot of research and love has gone to the post, enjoy share and like if you do, be safe and remember your health so let’s consume small amounts of SUGAR, if possible.

 From all of us at isabelsbeautyblog.com

 We thought that it would be fun to share carving pumpkins with an amazing artist and sculptor as Andy Bergholtz.
-WOW! again another gift to complete Halloween post #4.
-We added some fun easy recipes, enjoy and share with your friends and family and don’t forget to click LIKE to keep us going, thank you, thank you from all of us.
+WOW! again another gift to complete Halloween post #2.
+We added some fun easy recipes, enjoy and share with your friends and family, and don’t forget to click LIKE to keep us going, thank you, thank you from all of us.

 We wish you health, happiness, and your ideal success.